iceland south west skogafoss tiny figure istk

 Fagradalsfjall Eruption Site, Flyover Iceland and Reykjavik City

-You waste no time once you land in Keflavik by heading straight over to the Natthagi Valley for an once-in-a-lifetime experience.
-The eyes of the world have been on the Reykjanes peninsular in the last couple of years with lots of eruptive and earthquake swarm activity taken place.
-Savour a close encounter with a solidified lava flow from the Fagradalsfjall eruption in summer 2021 in the Natthagi Valley.
+You waste no time once you land in Keflavik by heading straight over to the Natthagi Valley for a once-in-a-lifetime experience.
+The eyes of the world have been on the Reykjanes peninsular in the last couple of years with lots of eruptive and earthquake swarm activity taking place.
+Savour a close encounter with a solidified lava flow from the Fagradalsfjall eruption in the summer of 2021 in the Natthagi Valley.

 Reykjadalur Valley, Glacier Walk and Black Beaches